 15.1.1 - Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention?
-National Commission for UNESCO, Guyana and the Ministry of Culture, Youth and Sport, Guyana
+Ministry of Culture: Focal point of the World heritage convention.

 15.2.
 Relevance and Objectives of Periodic Reporting

 15.2.1 - Relevance and Objectives of Periodic Reporting